UCLCS0061/Lab01-template/README.md

 We encourage you to attempt labs as soon as they are made available and to use the dedicated lab time to bring up any queries with the TAs.

-Labs will be checked using Github Classroom, and the tests (potentially including some hidden tests) will be run each time you push any changes to the `main` branch of your Github repository.
+Labs will be checked using Github Classroom, and the tests will be run each time you push any changes to the `main` branch of your Github repository.
+The latest score from automarking should be shown in the Readme file.
+To see the test runs, look at the Actions tab in your Github repository.

 Make sure the submitted `Lab01Code.py` file at least satisfies the tests, without the need for any external dependency except the Python standard libraries and the Petlib library.
+Only submissions prior to the Github Classroom deadline will be marked, so make sure you push your code in time.

 To re-iterate, the tests passing is a necessary but not sufficient condition to fulfill each task.
 All submissions will be checked by TAs for correctness and your final marks are based on their assessment of your work.